sanderdlm/chop/README.md

 If no file can be found, it will default to 127.0.0.1:9000.

-Since this is a single-command application, you just need to call the binary:
+This is a single-command application, so you don't have to specify a command.

     php /path/to/your/project/vendor/bin/analogo